maxtheman/demo-htmx-nodejs/readme.md

    - It forces you to handle all possible errors and makes them more obvious.
    - In JS, this often means wrapping the function in try/catch and returning the error in a helper as a result type.
    - Then, in the imperitive shell of the function, you can just do a simple if (result[1]) { return result[1] } to return the error.
+12. Run a server
+   - It can be a managed server like Fly.io, but having a server is just way simpler and more flexible than using serverless.
+   - All serverless providers have weird undocumented requirements or limititations which will waste tons of your time.

 ### Things I didn't look into but might be useful: